pawelgrzybek/pawelgrzybek.com/content/posts/2024-07-31-top-picks-2024-july/index.md

 ### [Introducing Writebook](https://world.hey.com/jason/introducing-writebook-e217cae3)

 Jason Fried and other folks at Basecamp released a few books I enjoyed reading.
 They had to re-invite a custom web publishing solution for each of them.
 After going through this unpleasant experience, they decided to tackle the web publishing problem and released a Writebook.
 I like the name!
-I am not a book publisher, but it is a well-thought product after looking at the examples.
+I am not a book publisher, but it is a well-thought-out product after looking at the examples.
 If you are planing to write a book, check this one out.

 ###